• HOME

 Small farmhouse bathroom ideas

 One nice thing about Ikea is how inexpensive all their accessories are.
 All the plants came from Ikea.
+Natural elements, or natural looking in this case, bring color and life to the open shelves.
+They were a love complement to our white farmhouse bathroom ideas.

 Small farmhouse bathroom ideas

-And towels and candles were wedding gifts but the basket on the floor came from Ikea too.
+And towels and candles were wedding gifts, but the basket on the floor came from Ikea too.

 Small farmhouse bathroom ideas